 Illegal immigrants will be well on their way to citizenship.

-Obama's brave New world will be the subject of the 2010 elections.
+Obama's brave new world will be the subject of the 2010 elections.

-If they do the right things, and moderating and moving toward the center will not result in winning back significant seats in Congress.
+And moderating and moving toward the center will not result in winning back significant seats in Congress.

-You're going to have to add inflation to all of this, the recession, all of this debt is going to lead, and printing and money will lead to inflation.
+All of this debt is going to lead, and printing in money will lead to inflation.

 High unemployment will continue.